raiden-network/spec/messaging.rst

 4. Pack and sign the ``balance_proof`` to get the signature of the Locked Transfer

-The ``LockedTransfer`` message consists of the fields of a :ref:`hash time lock <hash-time-lock>`, an :ref:`offchain balance proof <balance-proof-offchain>` and the following:
+The ``LockedTransfer`` message consists of the fields of a :ref:`hash time lock <hash-time-lock>`, an :ref:`off-chain balance proof <balance-proof-off-chain>` and the following:

 +-----------------------+------------+-----------------------------------------------------------+
 | Field Name            | Type       |  Description                                              |